Make a movie. Make a difference. Tell your story.

-So what are your big ideas?
-Create a short video (two to five minutes) about People, Places or Things, in and around the Greater Pittsburgh Area, that has had a positive impact on S.T.E.A.M.
-(Science, Technology, Engineering, Arts and Math).
-The story can be told via documentary or narrative, include a person, place or thing of the present or past.
+What's your story?
+Create a short video (2-5 minutes) about People, Places or Things, in and around the Greater Pittsburgh Area, that have had a positive impact on S.T.E.A.M.
+(Science, Technology, Engineering, Arts and Math); or one of our Special Categories.
 Your movie can be an animation, an interview, a commercial, a comedy, a drama -- you name it!
 Just be creative and have fun!
+And remember, you don't need to have a camera.
+You can use your smartphone to make an amazing video.

 2014 Take a Shot Winners